thoni56/dokuwiki2wikijs/README.md

 At least for now it converts pages to Markdown using `pandoc`, storing them in the same structure as the `dokuwiki` installation.
 (This might change at some point.)

-This README might not be completely up-to-date since this is a script for our own use.
+This README might not be completely up-to-date and the code quality not up to standard since this is a script for our own use.
+(Although you are welcome to use and modify it.)
-At some point it will probably use part of the `dokuwiki2git` script by ??? to handle easy import into Wiki.js.

 The current version will do the conversion and zip all markdown files for file storage import into Wiki.js.

 # Features

 - Convert latest version of `dokuwiki` pages into markdown
+- Point to a dokuwiki installation to get a zip of the complete page tree
+- Point to a single file and get the conversion of that on stdout
-- Transparent handling of any potention `markdowku` pages (it is an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown)
+- Transparent handling of any potention `markdowku` pages (an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown)
 - Uses the first line, if it is a heading, for the title meta-data, if not the basename of the file is used instead
 - Un-mangle Unicode filenames (`%C3B6` etc) back to genuine unicode

+# Usage

+- run the script with the path to a dokuwiki installation
+- see the conversion run and get a zip-file of the converted page tree in your current directory
+- unpack the zip in a Wiki.js file storage (which you need to have set up) and press "Import Everything"

 # Upcoming

-- Use parts of `dokuwiki2git` to also capture history and other metadata and store it in a git repo which can be used as storage for Wiki.js
-- Point to a dokuwiki installation rather than use the current directory (avoids permission issues when converting a "live" site)
 - Make un-mangling of filenames an option

-# Usage

-- `cd` into the root of your dokuwiki tree (taking a copy makes everything easier).
-- run the script and see the conversion run and a zip-file being created
-- unpack the zip in a Wiki.js file storage and press "import" (or something, I forget)
+- Remove unnecessary tags (like from extensions)
+- Convert to "one sentence per line" convention where possible